 If the property was damaged and the damage is uninsured or the damage affects the safety, soundness, or structural integrity of the property, the property must be repaired before the mortgage loan is delivered to Fannie Mae.

-DU is updated periodically to incorporate ZIP codes included in FEMA-Declared Disaster Areas.
+DU is updated periodically to incorporate ZIP codes included in FEMA-Declared Disaster Areas eligible for Individual Assistance.
 Fannie Mae may also add areas impacted by other disasters or emergencies at its discretion.
-Properties in those ZIP codes are excluded from consideration for an appraisal waiver.
-However, DU is not aware of all disasters and the lender may need to obtain an appraisal even if DU offered an appraisal waiver.
+Properties in those ZIP codes are excluded from consideration for a new appraisal waiver offer.

 After Fannie Mae has received an acceptable appraisal that was performed following a disaster, that appraisal can serve as the basis for a future appraisal waiver.
 DU may issue appraisal waiver offers in disaster areas as soon as 120 days following a disaster.
 Lenders may exercise these offers in accordance with the requirements in B4-1.4-10, Appraisal Waivers.